tranquangvu/raicon/README.md

       Raicon.register(targetController, hanlerClass, hasTurbolinks = true);

       // Arguments:
-      //  targetController: string - value is mapped to `controller_path` value of the target controller from rails
+      //  targetController: string - value is mapped to camel tranformed `controller_path` value of the target controller from rails. ex: `admin/my_posts_controller` in rails will become `admin/myPosts`
-      //  hanlerClass: ES6 class - class includes methods have same name with `action_name` value of the target controller from rails
+      //  hanlerClass: ES6 class - class includes methods have same name with camel tranformed `action_name` value of the target controller from rails. ex: `assign_post` in rails will become `assignPost`
       //  hasTurbolinks: boolean (default is true) - check if we use turbolinks or not
     ```